Skip to main content

 5-11 year olds are now eligable for COVID Vaccinations

-When fully vaccinated for COVID-19 (2 weeks after their final dose), MCS will no longer require students to quarantine following an exposure.
+When fully vaccinated for COVID-19 (2 weeks after their final dose), FMSL will no longer require students to quarantine following an exposure.

 • Following an exposure, vaccinated students and their parents should remain vigilant for COVID symptoms and seek testing within 5-7 days.